 Sources and references

-This financial promotion is issued by AXA Health, a trading name of AXA PPP healthcare Limited.
-Registered office: 20 Gracechurch Street, London EC3V 0BG.
-Registered in England and Wales No. 3148119.
+This financial promotion is issued by AXA Health, a trading name of AXA Health Limited (Registered No. 12839134).
+AXA Health Limited is a wholly owned subsidiary of AXA PPP healthcare Group Limited and part of the global AXA Group.
+Underwritten by AXA PPP healthcare Limited (Registered No. 3148119).
+All of the companies are registered in England and Wales and have their registered office at 20 Gracechurch Street, London EC3V 0BG.
+AXA Health Limited is authorised and regulated by the Financial Conduct Authority.
 AXA PPP healthcare Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Services purchased in addition to your insurance cover are not regulated either by the Financial Conduct Authority or the Prudential Regulation Authority.
 Write to us at: AXA Health, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL.
 We may record and/or monitor calls for quality assurance, training and as a record of our conversation.
 For information about AXA Health, visit axahealth.co.uk/aboutaxahealth.